MIT-SPARK/config_utilities/README.md

 - [Example Projects using `config_utilities`](#example-projects-using-config_utilities)

 ## Credits
 This library was developed by [Lukas Schmid](https://schmluk.github.io/) and [Nathan Hughes](http://mit.edu/sparklab/people.html) at the [MIT-SPARK Lab](http://mit.edu/sparklab), based on functionalities in [ethz-asl/config_utilities](https://github.com/ethz-asl/config_utilities) and [Hydra](https://github.com/MIT-SPARK/Hydra), and is released under a [BSD-3-Clause License](LICENSE)!
 Additional contributions welcome!
+This work was supported in part by the Swiss National Science Foundation and Amazon.

 ## Why `config_utilities`?
-Among many other, the key features of conig_utilities include:
+Among many other, the key features of `config_utilities` include:
 - **Minimal dependencies**: Only C++17 standard library and [yaml-cpp](https://github.com/jbeder/yaml-cpp).
 - Declare **any struct a config**, also from external projects:
     ```c++